AMSAT-NA/PacSatFSKBoard/NOTES.md

 the Rohm RB520ASA-30FH was suggested as an alternative.
 It has better reverse current but a higher voltage drop across the junction.
 Maybe a better diode could be chosen.

-Add the pin 1 markers for U24 and U30.

 Switch the main RF connectors from UFL to MMCX, since that's pretty standard.